cloudspeech/houdini-talk/short-essay.md

 ### 2. Situation: Slow Page Performance

-Your boss tells you to make things load faster, because Google's rating dropped...
-Oh, and can it be done tomorrow?
+Your boss tells you to make things load faster, because the Google rating dropped...
+Oh, and can you make it happen by tomorrow?
 But you don't own the pages, hundreds of kilobytes of JavaScript and CSS assets must stay.
-Those assets are loaded via `<script>`, `<link>` tags, which have to stay in place.
+Those assets are loaded via `<script>` and `<link>` tags, which also have to stay in place.

 Should you give up, or can you escape the impossible situation?

-Use Houdini's trick!
+Of course, use Houdini's trick!

 Step 1: wish yourself a new HTML tag `<scri-pt>` with the ideal behaviour.
 Here, that means to delay loading an asset until when the browser is idle, or when that part of the page is visible.

-Step 2: decide on the attributes to control that ideal behaviour. `when` reads nice:
+Step 2: decide on the attributes to control that ideal behaviour. `when` reads nice here:

 ```html
 <scri-pt when="visible">...</scri-pt>
 <scri-pt when="idle">...</scri-pt>
 ```

-Step 3: compose HTML as mix of old tags and your new tag.
+Step 3: compose your HTML as a mix of old tags and your new one.

-Nothing loads inside a `<template>` tag, so we can have simple markup like this:
+Because nothing loads inside a `<template>` tag, we can have simple markup like this:

 ```html